-- Be constructed of 1.8m high timber fencing.
-Colorbond fencing is not permitted. - Be returned at 90 degrees to the home, to connect with the side of the home or garage wall at least 2m behind the nearest front facade. - Continue to the front of the lot if a side boundary forms the rear boundary of an adjoining lot unless otherwise specified.
+- Be constructed of 1.8m high pre-coated metal sheeting panels (eg. Colorbond®) in 'Grey Ridge' colour or coloured to match - Acceptable fencing profiles include include Lysaght's Neetascreen or Stratco's Superdek ranges, or similar profiles approved in writing by Stockland - Be returned at 90 degrees to the home, to connect with the side of the home or garage wall at least 2.0m behind the nearest front facade - Continue to the front of the lot if a side boundary forms the rear boundary of an adjoining lot unless otherwise specified. - Fences on corner lots must not extend beyond the point indicated on the relevant council approved building envelope plan contained in your MCP.

-5. Fencing and boundaries
+5. Fencing your home